bbc/scheduler-plus/README.md

 ## About Scheduler Plus

-Scheduler Plus came from a subsystem in the Radio and Music Services 'Blur - Business Layer for Radio' service.
-Originally designed to asynchronously request data and build items from upstream services it can actually be used to execute any task.
+Scheduler Plus came from a subsystem in the Radio and Music Services 'Blur - Business Layer for Radio' service called 'Scheduler'.
+Originally designed to asynchronously request data and build items from upstream services, it can actually be used to execute any code.

-## Caveat

-Scheduler Plus is currently in alpha mode.
-Email beth.anderson@bbc.co.uk

 ![&#039;Man Plus&#039;](http://i.imgur.com/IrJFFJ4.jpg)
+_Lister from Red Dwarf as 'Man Plus'_